 In Life Science at Science4Us, students practice and hone skills such as classifying, categorizing, observing, and record keeping, all while playing games, participating in hands-on activities, and testing their knowledge with animated online evaluations.

 The Life Science Book is divided into two units with three modules in each.
 Living Things contains the modules Living and Nonliving, Plants, and Animals.
 Balance in Nature contains modules on Food Webs, Habitats, and Eco Awareness.

 Though some living things are obviously alive, others are not so clearly living.
 For example, a clam and a rock are hard on the outside.
 Both may lie still for a long time.
-When observing them neither one may seem to be alive.
+When observing them, neither one may seem to be alive.
 So students must learn four characteristics of living things to help them determine whether something is alive or not alive.
-As their study moves to animals K-2 students can begin to categorize animals into mammals, birds, fish, reptiles, amphibians, and invertebrates.
+As their study moves to animals, K-2 students can begin to categorize animals into mammals, birds, fish, reptiles, amphibians, and invertebrates.

-Many of the concepts in these modules will be new to young students, but each module is begun with students’ prior knowledge, linked to previous Science4Us content and taught through engaging online and offline activities all the while developing skills in classification, observation, and record keeping to use in all future science learning.
+Many of the concepts in these modules will be new to young students, but each module is begun with students’ prior knowledge, linked to previous Science4Us content and taught through engaging online and offline activities all the while developing skills in classification, observation, and record keeping to use in future science learning.